varunkumardev/amitmerchant1990.github.io/_posts/2021-10-31-remove-local-branches-which-dont-have-remote-counterpart-in-git.md

 $ git fetch origin -p
 ```

 And that's it!
-Running this will remove all the zombie branches from your local.
+Running this will remove any remote-tracking references your local that no longer exist on the remote.